quantixed/imagej-macros/README.md

 When the ROI-Zoom version is made, a text file is saved in the same directory as the resulting image.
 It contains useful information that you can use to recreate the image if you need to.

+Alternatively, you might prefer to highlight the ROI but not insert the zoomed ROI.
+In this case, **Make ROI Zoom External** will allow you to save the zoomed ROI as a separate panel.
+If you'd like to place the zoomed ROI as a further panel, select 0 to zoom the ROI so that it is the same size as a regular panel; otherwise, pick the magnification you'd prefer.

 #### Now put the rows together

 Finally, if we have more than one montage, we need to compile them together.
 Load in all the montages you'd like to compile.
 Now select *LabCode > Figure Maker > Montage Compiler*